0x0is1/ArihantAI/README.md

     * Now you are ready to use the app.
     * Scan the QR code displayed on the console with Expo Go app in your phone

+## Model Configuration
+You can configure model type (Our custom CNN (code 0) or ResNet(code 1)) with environment variable on server or Dockerfile.

+If you are running on local machine, you can directly edit **(./server/request_handler/server.py)** file to change the configuration.

 ## Download Built Apk (Stable)